-Creating limited edition products on your WooCommerce store generates a sense of urgency amongst your customers, provided your products are interesting enough to capture and hold their attention.
+Creating limited edition products on your WooCommerce store generates a sense of urgency among your customers, provided your products are interesting enough to capture and hold their attention.
 This idea can even be extended to selling custom products only during a given season, instead of all through the year.

 A scheduling plugin is of great help here, in setting up individual product availability and expiry dates to create that sense of anticipation in your shoppers.
 When appropriately marketed, this simple, but useful functionality can be an asset to your site, paying rich dividends.